Foundations of Structural Causal Models with Cycles and Latent Variables

 \section{Introduction}

+\Joris{Wishlist of nice additions, will be postponed until after submission: \begin{itemize} \item Introduce a DMG version of the graphical twin operator (the bidirected edges between each node $i$ and its copy $i'$ that could be redundant in case $i$ has no exogenous parents are similar to these type of nondeterminism-only edges that are by default introduced into the graphical marginalization and acyclification of a DMG.) \item See if the old Proposition 5.2.8 can be added again, with a correct proof \item Add a proof that the graphical marginalization commutes rather than referring to Evans' proof \end{itemize}}

-Structural causal models (SCMs), also known as (non-parametric) structural equation models (SEMs), are widely used for causal modeling purposes \citep{Pearl2009, SGS00}.
-In these models, the causal relationships are expressed in the form of deterministic, functional relationships, and probabilities are introduced through the assumption that certain variables are exogenous latent random variables.
-SCMs arose out of certain causal models that were first introduced in genetics \citep{Wright1921}, econometrics \citep{Haavelmo1943}, electrical engineering \citep{Mason1953, Mason1956}, and the social sciences \citep{Goldberger1973, Duncan1975}.
+Structural causal models (SCMs), also known as (nonparametric) structural equation models (SEMs), are widely used for causal modeling purposes \citep{Bol89,SGS00,Pea09,PJS17}.
+They form the basis for many statistical methods that aim at inferring knowledge of the underlying causal structure from data \citep[see, e.g.,][]{MCKB09,MH13,PMJS14,BPE14,MPJ+16}.
+In these models, the causal relationships between the variables are expressed in the form of deterministic, functional relationships, and probabilities are introduced through the assumption that certain variables are exogenous latent random variables.
+SCMs arose out of certain causal models that were first introduced in genetics \citep{Wri21}, econometrics \citep{Haa43}, electrical engineering \citep{Mas53, Mas56} and the social sciences \citep{GD73, Dun75}.

-Acyclic SCMs, also known as recursive SEMs, form a special well-studied class of SCMs that are closely related to causal Bayesian networks \citep{Pearl2009}.
-These directed graphical models have relatively simple definitions in terms of various equivalent Markov properties, are computationally scalable and have several appealing statistical properties \citep{Pearl1988, Lauritzen90, Lauritzen96}.
-However, an important limitation of acyclic SCMs is that they cannot represent systems that involve cycles.
-For that purpose, cyclic SCMs (or non-recursive SEMs) form an appropriate model class \citep[see e.g.,][]{MooijJanzingSchoelkopf_UAI_13,BongersMooij_1803.08784}.
-In contrast to the acyclic case, however, cyclic SCMs have enjoyed less attention and are not as well understood as their acyclic counterparts, although some progress has been made in the case of discrete \citep{PearlDechter96,Neal2000} and linear models \citep{Spirtes94, Spirtes95, HEH12}.
-More recently, their Markov properties have been elucidated \citep{ForreMooij2017} in more generality.
+Acyclic SCMs, also known as recursive SEMs, form a special well-studied subclass of SCMs that generalize causal Bayesian networks \citep{Pea09}.
+They have many convenient properties~\citep[see, e.g.,][]{Pea85,LDLL90, Ver93, Lau96, Ric03, Eva16, Eva18}: (i) they induce a unique distribution over the variables; (ii) they are closed under perfect interventions; (iii) they are closed under marginalizations; (iv) their marginalization respects the latent projection; (v) they obey (various equivalent versions of) the Markov property and (vi) their graphs express the causal relationships encoded by the SCM in an intuitive manner.